What is CELF Civic Science: Inquiry to Action?

 Grant and stipend opportunities available now

 During the 2020-2021 school year, CELF will be offering Civic Science Inquiry to Action in various configurations to educators across the country.
 To help us match you to the most suitable cohort and to available scholarship/stipend opportunities, please take a few minutes to complete this brief application.
-Based on your responses, we will notify you of acceptance and program details on a rolling basis as applications come in (by the end of January 2021).
+Based on your responses, we will notify you of acceptance and program details on a rolling basis as applications come in.

 Expectations of educators participating in Civic Science Inquiry to Action: